 If you are invited to the golf course by admiring friends, be careful not to get too deeply interested.

 Golf is a fascinating game and gets so strong a hold on some men that all else is neglected.
-I presume the exercise in the open and the mental recreation is most desirable, but wait until you are well along inlife before becoming an habitual golfer.
-I think a preacher when he is young and in good health can get plenty of exercise calling on his flock.
-I am a member of a golf club, but have not been on the field for three years and never but a few times in my life.
+I presume the exercise in the open and the mental recreation is most desirable, but wait until you are well along in life before becoming an habitual golfer.
+A think a preacher when he is young and in good health can get plenty of exercise calling on his flock.

 As you go about on errands of mercy or calling upon your parishioners, don't forget or neglect to drop into the hospital.
-There are those on bedg of suffering, those who are lonely and will be greatly helped by a friendly call and a cheerful happy word.
+There are those on beds of suffering, those who are lonely and will be greatly helped by a friendly call and a cheerful happy word.
+Often some of the flowers used in decorating the Church Sunday can brighten up some of the rooms in the hospital and bring joy to the suffering.